KritiCParikh/LearningJourney/OOPS.md

 - Providing public methods (getters and setters) to access and modify the data.
 - Controlling access to internal data and methods.

-**Benefits** include improved security, data hiding, and modularity.
+It include improved security, data hiding, and modularity.

 **Real World Explanation**:
 Think of encapsulation as putting your motorbike’s engine, wheels, and seat inside a protective cover.
 You can ride the bike without needing to know how each part works.
 Encapsulation keeps the details hidden and only allows you to interact with what you need.